-Teachers use the Jigsaw scheme of work as the basis for panning their PSHE lessons.
+Teachers use the Jigsaw scheme for EYFS and Kapow scheme of work for KS1 and KS2 as the basis for planning their PSHE lessons.

 We encourage all our children to take part in a range of practical roles and activities that promote active citizenship: School Councillor, Playground Leader, Workship Ambssador, Assembly Monitor, Reading Buddy, local events and whole school fundraising.

 Children have opportunities to meet and work with members of the community, such as: health workers, firefighters, police officers, sports coaches, secondary school pupils, artists, authors, musicians and representatives from the local churches.
 We participate in, and promote National events such as: Anti-Bullying Week, Safer Internet Day, National Holocaust Day, Remembrance Day.

 We are committed to supporting the mental health and wellbeing of all pupils at Brierley CE Primary School and are working towards the nationally recognised mental health award for schools.

 We have a dedicated, well trained team of staff who support the mental wellbeing of our pupils either through one to one or through small group sessions.

 This is where children have time and space to talk through their worries about school, friendships, family, or significant events such as bereavement or parents separating.